FREQUENTLY ASKED QUESTIONS

 Why don't I receive any publications over the summer?

 AATF publications are mailed on an irregular basis with the National Bulletin appearing in September, November, January, and April and the French Review appearing in October, December, March, and May.
 Nothing is published over the summer.

 I have been receiving unsolicited e-mail?
 How did they get my address?

 The AATF never releases members' e-mail addresses for any commercial use.
 We occasionally provide e-mail addresses to the French Cultural Services for a one-time purpose of mailing information to French teachers.
 We may also send a blanket e-mail message to our members with an important reminder.
 However, if you received unsolicited e-mail from other sources, they did not get the address from us.

 Does the AATF endorse products or programs?

 The AATF does not endorse any products or programs.
 We do not have the personnel resources to evaluate individual products, programs, travel companies, etc. Many companies support the work of the AATF by exhibiting at our conventions and advertising in our publications.
-We try to highlight this companies whenever possible in exchange for their support.
-However, the AATF makes no guaranties regarding these products or services.
-Any other companies or organizations that use the name of the AATF, particularly in e-mail message, are doing so without our authorization, and we would appreciate knowing about it.
+We try to highlight these companies whenever possible in exchange for their support.
+However, the AATF makes no guaranties regarding their products or services.
+Any other companies or organizations that use the name of the AATF, particularly in e-mail messages, are doing so without our authorization, and we would appreciate knowing about it.

 Created: January 23, 2001